NateKong/SnowboardSignup/README.md

 used to describe the pass types

 ### Table
-uses ajax to querey mysql data php is used as the connector
+uses ajax to query mysql data
+php is used as the connector